REASON AND VALUES EXEMPLIFIED IN GENDER

 My effort aimed initially at understanding the

-relation between technology, logic, mathematics, and their use with emphasis on informatics, as exposed in
+relation between technology, logic, mathematics, and their use with emphasis on informatics, as exposed in my later research up to Information and psychology, and Computers as embodied mathematics and logic.

-applied my insights in the review of Organizational ethics and
+In literary, less academic context, I applied my insights in the review of Organizational

-political correctness and
+ethics and political correctness and

-blog-texts on the SCUM-manifest, and
+blog-texts on the SCUM-manifest, and the #MeToo-movement.
+All together this,

-All together this, supplemented by what follows below, also works as an
+supplemented by what follows below, also works as an introduction to a cultural

-introduction to a cultural understanding of LGBT-problems including gender bender and drag race, up to the confused
+including gender bender and drag race,

-of logical soccer and
+of collegial conversation instead of logical soccer and bickering).

 Historical background of the problematization of the issue,